Parsa-Rajabi/CS-5500/docs/syllabus.md

 ### Late Deliverables

 All course items (e.g. assignments, projects, etc.) have a specific due date and time.
 Your work is late if it is not turned in by the deadline.
 In-class activities, exams and final project will not be accepted late.
-Take-home assignment submissions will be accepted only up to 24 hours after the deadline with a flat 10% penalty regardless of how late it is.
+Take-home assignment and lab submissions will be accepted only up to 24 hours after the deadline with a flat 25% penalty regardless of how late it is.
 After 24 hours, the submission will not be accepted and you will receive a grade of 0 for that item.

 Make-up assessments (including assignments, project, exams) will not be given.
 Sometimes life gets in the way of schedules.
 Sickness or other unplanned or extraordinary events happen and will be dealt with individually.
 It is your responsibility to ensure your situation is known to the instructor as soon as reasonably possible.
 You are accountable for being heard, which means you need to ensure that the instructor heard you.